-In August 2013, a former employee ("Plaintiff") filed a class action lawsuit against the Company in the Superior Court of California, alleging violations of California's wage and hour laws and unfair business practices on behalf of himself and all other similarly situated current and former employees at the Company's Livermore facilities from August 21, 2009 to the present.
-In February 2014, the Court granted the Company's motion to strike portions of the Plaintiff's first amended complaint, clarifying the scope of the putative class.
-A second amended complaint was filed.
-The parties have participated in two mediation sessions, the most recent of which took place during the second quarter of fiscal 2015 and which did not result in a settlement.
+In August 2013, a former employee ("Plaintiff") filed a class action lawsuit against the Company in the Superior Court of California, alleging violations of California's wage and hour laws and unfair business practices on behalf of himself and all other similarly situated current and former employees at the Company's Livermore facilities from August 21, 2009, to the present.
+The Plaintiff's motion to certify a class is pending.
 Procedurally, the case is still in the early stages of litigation.
-A motion to certify a class has been entered but no defined class has been certified.
-The Company currently believes that any settlement reached would be in an amount that is not material to the Company's financial statements.
-The Company denies the allegations contained in the lawsuit and, based on available information, believes it has significant defenses to the allegations of the lawsuit.
+The Company denies the allegations made by the Plaintiff, and believes it has significant defenses to the claims made in the lawsuit.
 If the matter is not settled, the Company could incur material attorneys' fees in defending the lawsuit.